stasm/l20n-react-experiments/readme.txt

       );
     }

-An implementation of this approach (without overlays) lives at:
+An implementation of this approach (sine args and overlays) lives at:

   http://stasm.github.io/l20n-react-experiments/components/